-- a.
-Concerts or other live, outdoor amplified music where the music is the primary attraction, unless a one-time event, in which case, a Temporary Use Permit would apply; - b.
-Special events that exceed the provisions of this section that are on-going or reoccurring.
-One-time special events may be authorized by Temporary Use Permit in compliance with Section 17.52.060 (Temporary Use Permits); - c.
+- Concerts or other live, outdoor amplified music where the music is the primary attraction, unless a one-time event, in which case, a Temporary Use Permit would apply; - b.
+Special events that exceed the provisions of this Section that are ongoing or reoccurring.
+One-time special events may be authorized by Temporary Use Permit in compliance with Section 130.52.060 (Temporary Use Permit); - c.
 Dining facility; - d.
 Ranch marketing activities that do not have direct access onto a countymaintained road or state highway and do not participate in a road maintenance agreement; - e.
-In addition to the findings required under Subsection 17.52.020.C (Conditional Use Permit), the following findings shall be made by the review authority prior to approving a Conditional Use Permit under this Section: - (1) The use is secondary and subordinate to the agricultural use. - (2) The use does not detract from or diminish the on-site agricultural uses. - (3) There is no adverse effect on agricultural operations on surrounding properties.
+In addition to the findings required under Subsection 130.52.020.C (Special Findings for Conditional Use Permits), the following findings shall be made by the review authority prior to approving a Conditional Use Permit under this Section: - (1) The use is secondary and subordinate to the agricultural use. - (2) The use does not detract from or diminish the on-site agricultural uses. - (3) There is no adverse effect on agricultural operations on surrounding properties.

-(4) For lands under Williamson Act contract, the use is compatible with the provisions of Government Code Section 51200 et seq.
+(4) For lands under Williamson Act contract, the use is compatible with the provisions of California Government Code Section 51200 et seq.

 Parcels that do not meet the above acreage criteria, but have over 40 acres of grazing land and have agricultural zoning, may qualify for Ranch Marketing activities with an Administrative Permit.
 For those parcels under 40 acres with agricultural zoning, a Minor or Conditional Use Permit shall be required.
-See Table 17.40.260.3
+(See Table 130.40.260.3: Ranch Marketing Uses for Agricultural Grazing Lands)